sfloery/Q-RVT/README.md

 As this is a prerelease, download the repository as .zip.
 Extract the .zip and rename the folder contained to "q_rvt" and zip it again.
 You now should have a .zip named "q_rvt".
 Now you can use QGIS3 to install the plugin using the newly created .zip.
 As soon as we reach the first stable release it will be possible to access the plugin from the qgis plugin repository.

-###Getting started
+### Getting started
 After installing the plugin, on its first startup you will be prompted to select the directory which contains the RVT Installation.
+After setting the correct directory your done and can use the plugin!
+Have fun!